shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 1. My hope is that these will help at least a little in adding this critical perspective to the AI-implemetation discussion.

+### Implementation.
-Implementation.
-I'll explore ways that these approaches can be used in a framework:
+I'll explore ways that these approaches can be used in a framework.
-1. The main technical requirement is to be able to "rule-out" as many bugs as possible, as quickly as possible.
+The main technical requirement is to be able to "rule-out" as many bugs as possible, as quickly as possible.
 "Quick" means that almost all "bugs" can be ruled-out in a few seconds.
+There will, of course, also be slower verifications like e2e tests - but bugs should almost always be caught earlier in the process.

 This has very strong implications on what can and can't be done.
-1. The best way to rule out a bug quickly is often to create the code in a way that it's impossible for the bug to happen, and so we would not need to run the code (as a test or otherwise).
-  1. Example for intuition - if something is single threaded, you don't need to test for concurrent data races at runtime.
-It's not a thing.
+For instance:
+1. Try to verify code without running it (as a test or otherwise).
+Examples:
     1. Static typing, of course.
-A very simple example is that in a properly statically-typed language, if a function argument is an int - then it's an int.
-You don't need to test the case that maybe it's a string.
-Input to the system from the outside world might be incorrect - but the only place we can have such a bug is the parser, and the rest of the code base doesn't need to be tested for this.
-This can be taken further than most people are aware.
-  1. Pure functions are another example - if a function has no side effects (depends only on its input and also can't change its input), then it can't have bugs that are related to external state, only in its implementation and in how we call it.
+This can be taken further than most people are aware and AI is a good match for this.
+    1. Heavy preference for pure functions where applicable.
+1. Have simulators for almost all side-effects.
+    1. AKA "fakes" in standard test-speak.
-1. The AI must be able to run the code (either as a test or not) in a way that is safe-enough, reliable-enough and fast-enough.
+    1. Required because side-effects might be unsafe, unreliable and slow, but we must allow the AI to run code (either as a test or not) in a way that is safe-enough, reliable-enough and fast-enough.
-  1. And we must take into account that a lot of code has side-effects which might be unsafe, unrelieable and slow.
-  1. This really leaves us with only one option, which is to have simulators for almost all side-effects.
+1. Strong preference towards small building blocks that compose into larger components where possible.
+This helps to have "divide and conquer" of bugs, leaving as few bugs as possible to the more complex, slower tests.
+1. Lastly, of course - we need to actually use all of this to design and create test strategies that have a good ROI for the AI.
+This point is the most vague, the most nuanced, but also possibly the most important.
+The reason this requires a framework, is that this doesn't just "pop-up by itself" on arbitrary code bases.

+Consider something like "the web application backend will have a data layer that has a thin API which communicates in value-only objects that are not connected to the DB implementation and are unaware of it.
+There is a suite of property-based tests employing stateful testing to verify all data access actions are coherent".
+This is something that I think will be extremely common in robust AI coding.
+However, most developers are not even familiar with a lot of this terminology, and most existing code bases have nothing like that implemented.

+Frankly speaking, the reason that most code bases are not well tested is that testing is complicated and nuanced, and most developers just don't have the knowledge of creating a make-sense testing approach to what they're building.

+a
+    1. Example: in a web application backend, we would typically want a data access layer that defines a thin-as-possible API, and that API would be brutally tested.
+SQL / ORM will only be found in that layer.
+    For human teams - this is a well established design pattern, though by no means the common case.
+For AI, I believe, this should be the default.
 1. Code can often be structured such that static analysis can rule out a lot of bugs.
 A very simple example is that in a properly statically-typed language, if a function argument is an int - then it's an int.
 You don't need to test the case that maybe it's a string.
 Static analysis (compilers, but not only) can go a long way if it's "baked-in" methodically, which AI can do.
-With a framework that enforces such practices robustly, AI will indeed be able to rule out these kinds of bugs in seconds.
+With a framework that enforces such practices robustly, AI will indeed be able to rule out these kinds of bugs in seconds. levels of testing make a differenc (e.g. have a dedicated test layer for the data access layer and have that be rock-solid)

+make things up of small things that are well tested;

-1. There are other ways that bugs can be ruled out without needing to to runtime tests
+1. There are other ways that bugs can be ruled out without needing to do runtime tests
 1. Software design has a strong impact on what kind of bugs are possible and at which areas of the code.
 If something is single threaded, you don't need to test for concurrent data races in runtime.
 It's not a thing.
 1.